 People who work here can expand their horizons and breathe German history, which even extends to the architecture.
 The eye-catching pillars, once guiding elements for narrow hallways, provide the gutted floors with structure and allow for flexible uses with spaces that measure up to 425 m².

 NFollowing renovation of BLOCK-E, the focus will turn to new structures.
 Eight modern construction projects will allow for an extensive range of uses, from culture, education, accommodations, and community to co-working and retail spaces.
 The T in DT64 stands for “togetherness,” which is also rooted in the town concept.
 The old building and innovation – BLOCK-E and STATIONS – will be arranged specifically to encourage dialogue.
 The outdoor spaces will serve as cultural and social hubs, open to both the inside and outside – for experiences, conversation, dancing, and getting together.

 To ensure this diversity is also visible from the outside, it has been incorporated into the architectural concept.
 Each STATION will be planned and individually designed by a different Berlin architect according to the urban planning concept by KSP Engel Berlin.
 KSP Engel will coordinate as well as design the central building of the eight stations.
 This allows for a creative mix, colorful ideas and funk in the city.

 BBLOCK-E offers a perfect starting point for designing new workspaces with plenty of free spirit.
-Entire floors are available or just parts of a gutted floor: flexible use of space from 250 m² to 10,500 m² is possible.
+Entire floors are available or just parts of a gutted floor: flexible use of space from approx. 370 m² to 9,000 m² is possible.